NC Innovations Waiver and Innovations Waiver Waitlist

 • Support personal needs and help with daily activities

-• Support you in living where you choose
+• Support you to live where you choose

-• Support you in spending your day in a way you choose
+• Support you to spend your day in a way you choose

 • Provide education on how to be more integrated into the community

-• Support you to live more independently and managing your own services
+• Support you to live more independently and manage your own services

 Vaya manages NC Innovations Waiver services in these North Carolina counties: Alamance, Alexander, Alleghany, Ashe, Avery, Buncombe, Caldwell, Caswell, Chatham, Cherokee, Clay, Franklin, Graham, Granville, Haywood, Henderson, Jackson, Macon, Madison, McDowell, Mitchell, Person, Polk, Rockingham, Rowan, Stokes, Swain, Transylvania, Vance, Watauga, Wilkes, and Yancey.

-If you have questions about the NC Innovations Waiver, call the Vaya Member and Recipient Service Line at 1-800-962-9003 Mon. through Sat., between 7 a.m. and 6 p.m.
+If you have questions about the NC Innovations Waiver, call the Vaya Member and Recipient Service Line at 1-800-962-9003 between 7 a.m. and 6 p.m., Monday through Saturday.

-Ask to speak to someone about the NC Innovations Waiver or the waitlist, the Registry of Unmet Needs.
+Ask to speak to someone about the NC Innovations Waiver or the Innovations Waiver Waitlist.
 A Member and Recipient Services staff person will tell you what information is needed and help you complete an application.

-The Registry of Unmet Needs is a list of individuals waiting for a NC Innovations Waiver slot.
-Once an individual is added to the waitlist, some services and supports may be available to those who meet certain requirements while waiting for a NC Innovations Waiver slot.
+The Innovations Waiver Waitlist is a list of individuals waiting for an NC Innovations Waiver slot.
+Some services and supports may be available to people who are on the Innovations Waiver Waitlist and meet certain requirements.

 NC Innovations Waiver slots are funded by the North Carolina General Assembly and allocated by the NC Department of Health and Human Services.
 Local management entities/managed care organizations (LME/MCOs), like Vaya, maintain the list of individuals waiting for a NC Innovations Waiver slot.

-Learn more about NC Innovations Waiver slots and the Registry of Unmet Needs.
+Learn more about NC Innovations Waiver slots and the Innovations Waiver Waitlist.
+The waitlist was previously called the Registry of Unmet Needs.

 To receive NC Innovations Waiver services and supports, an individual must: